The 12 Best Ski Resorts in Japan 2022

 A daycare, a kid’s park, and courses specifically for children are all available, so families can enjoy the facilities without any problem.

-There are not many tourists and there is not much nightlife to be seen.
+There are not many tourists, and there is not much nightlife to be seen.
 This means that you can enjoy less crowded slopes and focus more on skiing than other activities.
-On weekends, however, you can see the popularity of the resort with the locals.
+On weekends, however, you can see the resort’s popularity with the locals.

 Places to stay